 - Providing graduation counseling

-- Advising undergraduate production, critical studies and cinematic arts minor students
+- Advising undergraduate production, Cinema & Media Studies and cinematic arts minor students

 In addition, the unit coordinates with the School's Office of Student Industry Relations and the Director of Alumni Relations to organize events and resources that will help students plan for and make the transition from their academic pursuits to their professional paths.
 Student Affairs also assists the University and SCA's academic divisions with outreach to at-risk students.

-The Manager of Student Services coordinates the scholarships offered by SCA, which include general scholarships open to all students, scholarships limited to specific student populations, and merit scholarships awarded for writing, cinematography, directing, editing, interactive media, critical studies and other categories.
+The Manager of Student Services coordinates the scholarships offered by SCA, which include general scholarships open to all students, scholarships limited to specific student populations, and merit scholarships awarded for writing, cinematography, directing, editing, interactive media, Cinema & Media Studies and other categories.
 To assist students as they prepare to apply for scholarships, the Manager of Student Services holds a scholarship orientation and meets with students both one-on-one and in groups.
 Additionally, the Manager holds webinars for graduate students with the purpose of educating them on how they will fund their educations.